krittin1/java-springboot/README.md

 ### List of test cases
 + create new buffer should empty
 + create new buffer with default size should 10
++ write A to buffer should read A